Independent Directed Studies Policy

 - A credit value (one, two, three or four credits) for the proposed IDS

 Students do not need to complete the approved classroom course curriculum before they pursue an Independent Directed Study in that course.
-However, an IDS must be based on the curricular competencies of a Ministry-Developed or Board/Authority Authorized Grade 10, 11 or 12 course.
+However, an IDS must be based on the curricular competencies of a Ministry-Developed or Board/Authority Authorized Grade 10-12 courses.

 This policy enables students to initiate their own area of learning and to receive credit towards graduation.
 The policy also allows schools to recognize learning in a Ministry-developed or Board Authorized course that a student may not have completed.
 This policy is not a student entitlement but an enabling policy intended to encourage schools to allow students to pursue further studies of interest.

-IDS credits may be awarded by boards to students who have successfully completed independent work based on a subset of learning outcomes of Grade 10, 11 or 12 Ministry developed courses or Board Authorized courses.
+IDS credits may be awarded by boards to students who have successfully completed independent work based on a subset of learning outcomes of Grade 10-12 Ministry developed courses or Board Authorized courses.
 A student may study one or more curricular competencies in depth, or study more broadly a wide variety of learning outcomes from a single course.

 IDS credits may only be used to satisfy elective requirements.

 The maximum value for a single IDS course is four credits, but there is no limit to the total number of IDS credits a student may earn.
 The number of credits a student earns for an IDS will be set out in the plan developed by that student and a teacher, and approved by a principal.
 Grade 12 IDS credits may count toward the minimum of 16 grade 12 credits required for graduation.

 - The student and teacher create a course plan that includes curricular competencies and an overview.

 - The teacher will make a copy and complete the Independent Directed Studies form.
 The teacher is responsible for ensuring that all requirements are met.